 - Fly & Climb in the Summer – ziplines and the Treetop Adventure (a.k.a.
 Aerial Obstacle Course)

 - Float & Fly in the Summer – white water rafting and ziplines

 TIP: Superfly Ziplines often offers special promo codes throughout the various seasons.
 Sometimes it might be for a 10% discount on any of the company’s various activities.
 At other times it might be a 15% discount for visits mid-week, or some kind of incentive if you bring a friend.
 Even if you can’t find a promo code, you can also often get discounts on combo deals (i.e., when you do more than one activity) or with early-bird pricing (i.e., when you buy your tickets well in advance or early in the season).
 You can only take advantage of one kind of discount though, which means you can’t combine a promo code with another discounted offer.

 For tickets and more information, visit the Superfly Ziplines website.

 To give you an idea of what to expect, check out the following promotional video.
 As you’ll see, the views and overall experience are amazing!

 Things to Consider

 TIP #1: Arrive early to check in and look around the site.
-There are plenty of picnic tables and even a café to grab a snack.

 TIP #2: Dress for the weather.
 Superfly Ziplines runs tours rain or shine so it’s a good idea to dress in layers.
 The place does provide rain-proof shells and pants though.
 Rain or shine, ziplines are a good time (although obviously best, especially for the views, when it’s sunny with clear skies)!